AnikDey-exe/ATSPro/README.md

-This is an ats that operates using AI.
+This is an ATS that operates using AI.
+This ATS uses Natural Language Processing methods and the Gensim library to determine whether applicants are a good fit for a position.
+Features of this ATS include generating a summary of the resume, determining a match percentage with the job requirements, and deciding whether the applicant is a good fit for the position.